aryanjassal/chroma/README.md

 Why does this exist, you ask?
 I wasn't happy with how other theming applications worked.
 Granted, "other" means only three applications: [Gradience](https://github.com/GradienceTeam/Gradience), [Pywal](https://github.com/dylanaraps/pywal), and [Chameleon](https://github.com/GideonWolfe/Chameleon).
 I know two of those applications are archived, and the third one relies on one of the archived application.
 But still.
 I don't like that.

 And, what started off as a simple script to take in a lua file theme file and write it to some set applications' configuration became this.
 It's like you were trying to build a sand castle on the beach, but you somehow end up building Rome within a day.
-Crazy things.
+Crazy stuff, huh?

 ## Installation